MicrosoftDocs/CordovaDocs/cordovadocs/security/whitelists.md

 	Start with the most locked down security policy you can, and back away as needed.
 That way you'll ensure you're using the most secure practices you can from the start.

     > [!NOTE]
-    > To reiterate, **CSP support is only available on Android 4.4+ devices or Android 4.0+ when using Crosswalk.** See [improving Android browser consistency and features with the Crosswalk WebView](../take-further/using-crosswalk.md) for information adding Crosswalk to your project.
+    > **CSP support is only available on Android 4.4+ devices or Android 4.0+ when using Crosswalk.** See [improving Android browser consistency and features with the Crosswalk WebView](../take-further/using-crosswalk.md) for information adding Crosswalk to your project.

 ##Additional Security Topics
 - [Learn about Cordova platform and app security features](./best-practices.md)